Bela Lugosi: Early life

-Lugosi, the youngest of four children, was born Béla Ferenc Dezső Blaskó in 1882 in Lugos, Kingdom of Hungary (now Lugoj, Romania) to Hungarian father István Blaskó, a baker who later became a banker, and Serbian-born mother Paula de Vojnich.
-He was raised in a Roman Catholic family.
+Lugosi, the youngest of four children, was born Béla Ferenc Dezső Blaskó in 1882 in Lugos, Kingdom of Hungary (now Lugoj, Romania) to Hungarian father István Blaskó, a baker who later became a banker, and Serbian mother Paula de Vojnić (Serbian: Паула де Војнић).
+He was raised in a Catholic family.

 At the age of 12, Lugosi dropped out of school and left home to work at a succession of manual labor jobs.
 His father died during his absence.
 He began his stage acting career in 1902.
 His earliest known performances are from provincial theatres in the 1903–04 season, playing small roles in several plays and operettas.
-He took the last name "Lugosi" in 1903 to honor his birthplace, and went on to perform in Shakespeare plays.
+He took the last name "Lugosi" in 1903 to honor his birthplace, and went on to perform in Shakespearean plays.
 After moving to Budapest in 1911, he played dozens of roles with the National Theatre of Hungary between 1913 and 1919.
 Although Lugosi would later claim that he "became the leading actor of Hungary's Royal National Theatre", many of his roles there were small or supporting parts, which led him to enter the Hungarian film industry.

-During World War I, he served as an infantryman in the Austro-Hungarian Army from 1914 to 1916, rising to the rank of Lieutenant.
+During World War I, he served as an infantry officer in the Austro-Hungarian Army Imperial and Royal 43rd Infantry Regiment from 1914 to 1916, with the rank of lieutenant.
 He was awarded the Wound Medal for wounds he sustained while serving on the Russian front.
 Returning to civilian life, Lugosi became an actor in Hungarian silent films, appearing in many of them under the stage name "Arisztid Olt".